One-dimensional approximation of measures in Wasserstein distances: Preliminaries

-Now we pass to our case of interest, the 1-dimensional sets $\Sigma \in \mathcal{A}$, recall the definition~\eqref{admissible_set}.
-These sets are known to be $1$-rectifiable, see~\cite[Thm.~4.4.8]{ambrosio2004topics}, and hence they enjoy the properties of Theorem \ref{theorem.rectifiability_tangentiability}.
+Such sets are also known to be $1$-rectifiable, see~\cite[Thm.~4.4.8]{ambrosio2004topics}, and hence they enjoy the properties of Theorem \ref{theorem.rectifiability_tangentiability}.
 In the next Lemma, we show that the blow-up of some $\Sigma \in \mathcal{A}$ around a rectifiability point is precisely its approximate tangent space.

 \begin{lemma} Given $\Sigma \in \mathcal{A}$, then for $\H^1$-a.e. $y \in \Sigma$, it holds that